jarpy/puppet-desktop/README.md

 ```

 You now have all the pre-requisites installed and a local user account.

+Review `hiera/data/common.yaml` for any local changes you may need, then
-Apply the configuration with your new user:
+apply the configuration with your new user:

 ```
 su USERNAME